ArfaSaif/Data-Science-Standford/week7/week7lec.md

 <img width="651" alt="image" src="https://user-images.githubusercontent.com/48233453/130311913-7caef8f6-a2a1-4c54-8a1c-db2176334aa2.png">

+boxplot - since doing 10 iterations and will show the median of those algorithms

+can use k fold crossvalidation, and repeated

+% train_control <- trainControl(method="reapeatedcv", number=10, repeat=5)

+50 models

 # Readings
 Feature Selection with the Caret R Package by Jason Brownlee (Machine Learning Mastery, September 22, 2014) (Links to an external site.)